aandishah/urssi-summerschool2024/main.md

 #Author: Aandishah
 ## Drought Paper

+#Introduction

+#Methods

+#Outline Set up

-What do you think about this paper
+What do you think about this paper :